 Custom Location – Enter latitude and longitude in the fields.
 For southern latitude and western longitude, use negative numbers.

 Because node coordinates are not available when you run the script locally, selecting this option displays fields for you to enter latitude and longitude GPS coordinates for local playback.
 If you leave these fields blank, the script will use the default location of the Dynatrace office in Detroit, Michigan.
-When the script is uploaded to the Dynatrace Portal, the node location overrides these local playback coordinates.
+When the script is uploaded to the Synthetic Classic Portal, the node location overrides these local playback coordinates.

 In special cases where you are emulating something other than a browser, enter the appropriate headers on this tab.
 For example, to emulate a web service, you can enter the SOAP headers for an XML request.
 By default, the script uses the headers the selected browser sends, so in most cases you do not need to enter anything here.
 For a mobile device, the headers that a device sends with each request are displayed and you can edit them here.